nfishel/dictionaryLab/README.md

 }
 ```
 ### Your Turn...
 Create a new python dictionary to store data about your favorite automobile 🚙.
-Add keys for the `make`, `modle`, `color`, `cost`.
+Add keys for the `make`, `model`, `color`, `cost`.
 Find an automobile you like and add values for each key.
 The `cost` value shoule be an `int`.
 Print out your dictionary using the `print( )` command

 {% spoiler "Need help?" %}
 If you name your dictionary `car`, then you can print the entire dictionary using